avnet-iotconnect/iotc-python-examples/PROTEUS_MP157F_Demo/README.md

   * **NOTE: This setup script will take several minutes to complete.**

 * **Wi-Fi Configuration (OPTIONAL)**
-  * To connect the gateway to the wireless network, execute this command command:
+  * To connect the gateway to the wireless network, execute this command:
     * ```/media/usbdrive/PROTEUS_MP157F_Demo/Wifi_Setup.sh```
+      * NOTE: You will be asked to enter your network SSID and password during this script

 * The main IoTConnect program has been configured to run on boot, so now reboot the gateway with the command:
   * ```reboot```